dsherbini/nyc-internet-access/README.md

-# Internet Access in New York City: Bubble Plot
+# Internet Access in New York City: Data Visualization
-A bubble plot showing the correlation between household internet access, median income, and rent burden in New York City neighborhoods.
+This repository contains several data visualizations about internet access, income, and rent burden in New York City.
 Source: U.S. Census Bureau.

+1) A bubble plot showing the correlation between household internet access, median income, and rent burden in New York City neighborhoods.
 This data viz was selected as a winner of a data visualization contenst during the 2021 Data and Policy Summer Scholar program at the University of Chicago and was featured on the program [website](https://info.harris.uchicago.edu/summer-scholar-program/program-details).

+2) An interactive scatter plot using R Shiny that allows the user to see the different relationships between internet access and income and internet access and rent burden by neighborhood.